basvdlei/gotsmart/README.md

 GotSmart
 ========

-GotSmart collects information from the Dutch SlimmeMeter (translated as Smart Meter) and exports them as Prometheus metrics.
+GotSmart collects data from the Dutch SlimmeMeter (translates as Smart Meter) to export as Prometheus metrics.

 Setup
 -----